 Ashe looked across at the two black-eyed Kastans and their bladed weapons, and drew the shotgun from its sheath on his back.
 He stepped forward with an arrogant swagger, weapon at the ready.
 “See this?” the man beckoned the two figures, indicating his raised weapon.
 “This is my Attitude Adjuster!”

 The Kastans looked at one another skeptically, readying their metalloid weapons for an attack.

-“Right,” Ashe said, and blasted at Conn.
+“Right,” Ashe said, and blasted at Conn, his weapon making a deafening boom.
 The assassin swept out with one hand, clenching his fist a moment after the shot echoed through the hangar.
-When he opened his hand, a clutch of smoking pellets fell to the floor, clinking uselessly against the metal and rolling away.
+When he opened his hand, a clutch of smoking steel pellets fell to the floor, clinking uselessly against the metal and rolling away.